 As a representative payee, you only have the power to handle the Social Security benefit for your friend or loved one (the beneficiary) and not any other money or property for that person unless some other document or government agency appoints you to do so.

 It is important to remember that the check from the SSA is not yours; it belongs to the beneficiary.
 The beneficiary is supposed to get the benefit of the money.
 Your role includes performing four very important duties:

-1) You must act only in the beneficiary's best interest, which means the beneficiary's money belongs only to them.
-You cannot pay yourself for managing their money and you cannot borrow it or lend it to anyone else; those would be conflicts of interest, which you must avoid.
+- You must act only in the beneficiary’s best interest, which means the beneficiary’s money belongs only to them.
+You cannot pay yourself for managing their money, and you cannot borrow it or lend it to anyone else; those would be conflicts of interest, which you must avoid.
 You should also do your best to make sure the beneficiary does not get scammed or mistreated.

-4) You must keep good records of everything you do with the beneficiary's money, which means keeping track of all money you spend for the beneficiary, keeping all receipts.
+- You must keep good records of everything you do with the beneficiary’s money, which means keeping track of all money you spend for the beneficiary and keeping all receipts.
 Representative payees also have to file annual reports unless they are exempt.
 The following types of payees are now exempt from the annual accounting requirements:

 Remember, there may be other people appointed to help the same beneficiary with other things.
 They have the same general four duties as you, and all of you must work together if that is in the beneficiary's best interest.

 If you are not a family member and the beneficiary has family, you must keep family members informed about what you are doing for the beneficiary.
 This will reduce the chance that they will have problems with your actions.
 In the end, however, the decisions about the Social Security check are yours to make because you are responsible.
 You are the one who will get in trouble if something goes wrong.
 For example, if someone thinks you violated one of your four important duties, they can report you to the SSA.
 The SSA will investigate, and if it decides that you misused the beneficiary's money, it will make you replace what was lost out of your own pocket.